 “It’s nothing,” Wei Wuxian said, trying to hold him back.

 But it was too late.
-Wei Wuxian felt too faint to look himself, but he guessed that through the bleeding, the shape of Qishanwen’s red sun must already show on his skin.
+Wei Wuxian felt too faint to look at himself, but he guessed that through the bleeding, the shape of Qishanwen’s red sun must already show on his skin.
 Jiang Cheng’s face turned a shade of dark and hateful that Wei Wuxian had never seen before.
 “She branded you,” he raged.

 Whatever else he wanted to say seemed lost under that simple statement.
 Wei Wuxian watched distantly as anger veiled Jiang Cheng’s muddy face.

 Nie Huaisang had told him of the Wen sect’s branding irons before.
 When Wei Wuxian had first seen it in the hands of Wang Lingjiao and asked what it was, Nie Huaisang had whispered to him with disgust and fear about the magic tool created by Wen Ruohan to brand his slaves.
 You need no fire to heat it, he had said.
 It scars the skin forever and can even harm your spiritual energy.